bluerobotics/navigator-lib/README.md

 This library serves as the entry point for applications that want to use [Navigator](https://bluerobotics.com/store/comm-control-power/control/navigator/) with Python or C++.

+> 1 .
+How-to setup the Raspberry Pi computer, please read [Instructions](#ocean-instructions-for-blueoshttpsdiscussblueroboticscomtblueos-official-release12024-recommended).
-> For Rust 🦀, please check the [navigator-rs library](https://github.com/bluerobotics/navigator-rs).
+  2 .
+For **Rust** 🦀, please check the [navigator-rs library](https://github.com/bluerobotics/navigator-rs).

 ## Features